Sailing the Wine-Dark Aegean Sea

 I’m the last to jump overboard, conscious of how long it’s been since my swimming muscles were expected to keeping me afloat.

 Into the Aegean

 Because the Aegean is deep close to shore, the water is cool and refreshing.
-Break the surface, I’m amazed to find I can see things almost as clearly underwater as above.
+Breaking the surface, I’m amazed to find I can see things almost as clearly underwater as above.
 It feels clean like the free running streams I swam in while growing up in the country.